 Hmm, that doesn't sound so great.
 I would really like it on my office desktop computer

 Sadly we can't provide that.
-In the very near future though the money that has been so far spent on Datastream Advance licences will be redirected to buying Eikon licences.
-This should allow us to add approximately 13 more Eikon licences.
-This will allow us to increase the number of Eikon terminals in the PG IT Suite (to around 10) PLUS offer a virtual machine service; this will allow you to use Remote Desktop to connect from your office computer to a 'virtual' Eikon terminal.
-In fact, this is currently available although the number of Eikon terminals is very small so you may struggle to get access.
-The instructions on using this access method are at https://help.wbs.ac.uk/kb/computing/owndevices/horizon/
+The Finance Masters team (who pay all of the cost of this software) are currently considering whether to redirect all the money they have been paying to date towards funding Eikon licences.
+If this were to happen it would allow us to add a few extra Eikon licences.
+This may allow us to increase the number of Eikon terminals in the PG IT Suite PLUS we would like to offer a virtual machine service.
+This would allow you to use Remote Desktop to connect from your office computer to a 'virtual' Eikon terminal.
+We'll update this page once we hear of decisions being made in this area.

 No I mean I *really* need to be able to have Eikon installed directly on my office computer